defi-01/vq8-tf-project/README.md

 # 🚀 [Jenkins + Terraform + Ansible Infra Deployment] 🚀
 ## vq8-project

-#### This project automates infrastructure deployment using Jenkins, Terraform, and Ansible.The entire process is fully automated from infrastructure creation to configuration, requiring no manual steps.
+#### This project automates infrastructure deployment using Jenkins, Terraform, and Ansible.
+The entire process is fully automated from infrastructure creation to configuration, requiring no manual steps.
 Jenkins acts as the central orchestrator, running a CI/CD pipeline that:

 - 🏗️ Provisions an EC2 instance with Terraform